What Products Have Been Under Investigation And Involved In Injury Lawsuits?

 What Types Of Legal Claims May Patients Bring Against IVC Filter Makers For Their Injuries?

-Patients may bring product liability (defective device) claims, as well as wrongful death claims, if applicable.
+Patients may bring product liability (defective device) claims, negligence claims, as well as wrongful death claims, if applicable.

 Are These Cases Class Action Lawsuits, Mass Torts Or Individual Personal Injury Claims?
 Is There Even An Option?
 And If So, Is One Better Than Another From A Financial Standpoint?